How Long Does It Take To Get Adverse Possession in My State?

 4. Adverse and Hostile to the Claim of the Owner

-This means that the adverse possessor can’t have the permission of the actual owner to use the property—for example, by sharing the land with the owner or being a tenant of the owner.
+This means that the adverse possessor can’t have the owner’s permission to use the property, for example, by sharing the land with the owner or being a tenant of the owner.

 5. Consistent and Continuous